Starting from this chapter we will explore the ruby source code, starting by

 (ruby.h)

-flags are multipurpose flags, mostly used to register the structure type (for instance struct RObject).
-The type flags are named T_xxxx, and can be obtained from a VALUE using the macro TYPE().
-Here is an example:
+(for instance struct RObject).
+The type flags are named T_xxxx, and can be

-str = rb_str_new(); /* creates a Ruby string (its structure is RString) */
+VALUE str; str = rb_str_new(); /* creates a Ruby string (its structure is RString) */ TYPE(str); /* the return value is T_STRING */

-The names of these T_xxxx flags are directly linked to the corresponding type name, like T_STRING for struct RString and T_ARRAY for struct RArray.
+The names of these T_xxxx flags are directly linked to the corresponding type

-The other member of struct RBasic, klass, contains the class this object belongs to.
-As the klass member is of type VALUE, what is stored is (a pointer to) a Ruby object.
-In short, it is a class object.
+belongs to.
+As the klass member is of type VALUE, what is stored is (a

 Figure 4: object and class